-Certificate programs require the completion of two semesters (or one year) of study, as approved by the Ministry of Advanced Education and Skills Development.
+Certificate programs require the completion of two semesters (or one year) of study, as approved by the Ministry of Colleges and Universities.

 See all Certificate programs at Ontario colleges

-Regular diploma programs require the completion of at least four semesters (or two years) of study, as approved by the Ministry of Advanced Education and Skills Development.
+Regular diploma programs require the completion of at least four semesters (or two years) of study, as approved by the Ministry of Colleges and Universities.
 An advanced diploma is granted after six semesters (three years) of study.

 See all Degree programs at Ontario colleges